 It was also important that the battery was not damaged during testing.
-The upper and lower voltage limits were set to 14.8 V and 10.5 V respectively and used for all low rate charging and discharging cycles to ensure that either overcharge or overdischarge could not lead to damage due to extensive gassing or sulfation of the electrodes.
+The upper and lower voltage limits were set to 14.8 V and 10.5 V respectively and used for all low rate charging and discharging cycles to ensure that either overcharge or overdischarge could not lead to damage through extensive gassing or sulfation of the electrodes.
 These were taken from limits used by Karden for AGM PbA batteries in previous tests [2.2].
-However during short periods of less than 10 seconds, it was thought that the battery could withstand a short-term overvoltage without leading to significant damage.
-This decision was made based on the fact that AGM VRLA batteries have an inherent ability to re-combine any gasses produced in such a time, therefore the transient upper voltage limit was raised to 16 V for short term charging spikes during testing.
+However, during short periods of less than 10 seconds it was thought that the battery could withstand a short-term overvoltage without leading to significant damage.
+This decision was made based on the fact that AGM VRLA batteries have an inherent ability to re-combine any gases produced in such a time.
+Therefore the transient upper voltage limit was raised to 16 V, as it is in [2.2], for short term charging spikes during testing.
 This meant that it was necessary to be able to apply adjustable upper and lower voltage limits in the test rig.

 It is assumed at this stage that the test periods will be of the order of several hours, possibly days, and therefore long term stable testing and data recording will be required from the rig.